Oneida PD looking for info on suspicious individual - NewsBreak

 Mohawk man allegedly steals from storage unit

-OTEGO, N.Y.
-(NEWS10) – A Herkimer County man has been arrested after police say he tried to steal from a storage facility.
-Officials said Kyle R. Davis, 31, of Mohawk, was nabbed after an investigation into a theft from a storage unit in Otego.
-Early investigations showed that Davis...
+A Herkimer County man has been arrested after police say he tried to steal from a storage facility.

 WKTV